 What follows is our reasoning as to why an SBLS model is unlikely to work for a variety of legal areas.

-However, insurance industries are insuring catastrophes that all parties have incentive to avoid, such as death or injury.
-Furthermore, if that catastrophe occurs because a party ACTIVELY worked to make it happen, it typically nullifies the insurance they purchased.
+However, insurance industries are insuring catastrophes that all parties have an incentive to avoid, such as death or injury.
+Furthermore, if that catastrophe occurs because a party actively worked to make it happen, it typically nullifies the insurance they purchased.

-There is no such incentive for an individual to avoid litigation of their family issues, in fact, there is an active incentive oftentimes for people to pursue this, such as getting out of a terrible relationship and securing their children.
-Thus, the catastrophe for which you are purchasing the insurance occurs whenever YOU decide, and you have incentive to have that happen, otherwise, why would you bother with a subscription for legal services.
+There is no such incentive for an individual to avoid litigation of their family issues.
+In fact, there is often an incentive for people to pursue this, such as getting out of a terrible relationship and securing their children.
+Thus, the catastrophe for which you are purchasing the insurance occurs whenever you decide, and you have the incentive to have that happen.
+Otherwise, why would you bother with a subscription for legal services?

-Your world is collapsing, so you’re not in a great place mentally, and you’ve got a lawyer now for $10 a month (hell, you could make it $250 a month), he can’t charge you more for phone calls/emails and responses, so you’re going to want constant updates, hand-holding, and ultimately, as much pressure on the opposing party as you can get.
-You have no reason not to do all of these things, as they don’t up the price in any way.
-Congratulations, you get to work some poor attorney half to death, or just end up incredibly upset in the likely scenario that they don’t return your calls more than once a week/month, and barely respond to your emails, because they’ve got another 500 clients who also are all getting divorces and only pay $10 a month.
+Your world is collapsing, and you’ve got a lawyer now for $10 a month (hell, you could make it $250 a month), he can’t charge you more for phone calls/emails and responses, so you’re going to want constant updates, hand-holding, and ultimately, as much pressure on the opposing party as you can get.

 The problem, broken down